logux/docs/3-concepts/5-subscription.md

 ## Channel Filters

 Client by default subscribes to all further actions in this channel.
-If you need to subscribe client to some part of these actions, you can define channel filter on the server.
-For instance, you can use it to subscribe client to specific fields or your model.
+If you need to subscribe the client to some part of these actions, you can define channel filter on the server.
+For instance, you can use it to subscribe to the client to specific fields or your model.

-Only Node.js server API support channel filters.
+Only Node.js server support channel filters API.

 We can add additional keys to `logux/subscribe` action to define what fields do we need.